aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 ### Header Commitment

-The **Header Commitment** value is a 256-bit HMAC output, with all preceding header bytes as the message, with a commitment key of "TRUSS_COMMIT_KEY"
+The Header Commitment MUST be calculated as a 256-bit HmacSha384, with all preceding header bytes as the message and a commitment key of "TRUSS_COMMIT_KEY"

 ```
 def GetHeaderCommitment(Header, CommitKey):